 Walt Disney World Marathon

 The centerpiece of Marathon weekend is the marathon, which hopefully comes as no surprise.
 As the only full marathon run on Walt Disney World property, this event brings out the serious runners but maintains a loose, fun, low pressure atmosphere that invites many amateurs and first-timers as well.

 The course starts and finishes in Epcot.
 In between it winds its 26.2 miles through the Magic Kingdom, all the way down into the Animal Kingdom, on a quick tour of ESPN Wide World of Sports, and finally, a trip through Hollywood Studios.

-For the price of that registration you not only get the privilege of running for several hours, but you also get a Champion long-sleeved tech shirt, commemorative finisher medal, access to a Family Reunion area with live entertainment and characters, and entry to the Cool Down Party at Downtown Disney (see below).
+Unlike past years, there is one simple registration price for runners.
+The cost to participate in the 2017 WDW Marathon is $180 per runner.
+For the price of that registration you not only get the privilege of running for several hours, but you also get a Champion long-sleeved tech shirt, commemorative finisher medal, and access to a Family Reunion area with live entertainment and characters.

 If you have ever wanted to see all four parks in one day but you feel like motorized transport is too restrictive, the Walt Disney World Marathon is the race for you.

 Is 26.2 miles just a little out of your comfortable range?
 What if we told you that you could get many of the same benefits in an easy to carry half-size?
 Great!
 It sounds like you and the Walt Disney World Half Marathon are perfect for each other.
 2017 is the 20th anniversary of the Half Marathon, and Disney is celebrating...mostly by changing the shirt and medal design.